intldds/ddd-domain-driven-design/UML.md

-- Aggregation (less strict relationship 1:*) - one object merely contains a reference to another.
+* Aggregation (less strict relationship 1:*) - one object merely contains a reference to another.
-The contain- er doesn’t control the life cycle of the component.
+The container doesn’t control the life cycle of the component.
 The component can exist without the container and can be linked to several containers at the same time.

 ![aggregation](diagrams/uml/aggregation.png)